-Primaries marked by Democratic diversity, Trump’s picks
+Some primary night ‘firsts’ as Dems pick diverse slates

 In Connecticut, Republican businessman Bob Stefanowski emerged from a field of five Republicans seeking to replace the unpopular outgoing governor, Democrat Dan Malloy.
 Former gubernatorial candidate Ned Lamont won the Democratic nomination.

-Connecticut Democrats picked former teacher of the year, Jahana Hayes, to run for the seat vacated by Rep. Elizabeth Etsy, who is leaving Congress after bungling sexual abuse claims levied against a former staffer.
+Connecticut Democrats picked former teacher of the year, Jahana Hayes, to run for the seat being vacated by Rep. Elizabeth Etsy, who is leaving Congress after bungling sexual abuse claims levied against a former staffer.
 Hayes could become the first black woman from the state to serve in Congress.

 Peoples reported from Washington.
 Associated Press writer Scott Bauer in Madison, Wisconsin, contributed to this report.